Updated: Dec 28, 2020

-At the Josiah Quincy Orchestra Program we are proud to have an exceptional team with a diverse background of teaching and performance experiences.
+At the Boston Music Project we are proud to have an exceptional team with a diverse background of teaching and performance experiences.
 When our Teaching Artists are not teaching music lessons, they are pursuing their own professional careers as active performers, composers, music producers, dancers, and the list goes on.

 "My inspiration to write this piece came from the 20th century Turkish composers, who combined Turkish folk melodies and rhythms with Western Classical approach."